tim-hellhake/kodi-adapter/README.md

 3. Add the address of your kodi instance to the config of the addon

 ## Usage
-The addon registers a Kodi device with a `show(title, message)` action.
+The addon registers a Kodi device with a `show(title, message, displaytime)` action.

 Currently, a rule can only trigger parameterless actions.